Solving bilevel programs based on lower-level Mond-Weir duality: Numerical experiments

 where $(x^k,y^k)$ is the current approximation solution and $V(x^k):=\min \{d_2^{T}y: A_2x^k+B_2y\leq b_2,~b_l\leq y\leq b_u\}$.
 Obviously, $(x^k,y^k)$ is feasible to \eqref{linear-linear BP} if and only if the value of \rm{Infeasibility} equals to zero.

 Note that, since the lower-level problem is linear, \eqref{linear-linear BP} can be equivalently transformed into the following single-level problems:

-Similarly as in \cite{Li2021novel}, we first attempted to solve \eqref{linear-linear MPCC}-\eqref{linear-linear MDP} directly and, as expected, the numerical results were very unsatisfactory.
-In fact, among 150 tested problems, none of them satisfied the feasibility accuracy to \eqref{linear-linear BP} by these direct methods; see the right-side columns of Tables \ref{tab:numerical results for MPCC (m=60, p=50)}-\ref{tab:numerical results for MDP (m=160, p=150)} in Appendix B for details.
-The only reason was that not only MPCC, but also WDP and MDP have combinatorial structures.
-As a result, we need to employ some relaxation technique to improve success efficiency in solving bilevel programs.
+Similarly as in \cite{Li2022novel}, we first attempted to solve \eqref{linear-linear MPCC}-\eqref{linear-linear eMDP} directly and, as expected, the numerical results were very unsatisfactory.
+In fact, among 150 tested problems, none of them satisfied the feasibility accuracy to \eqref{linear-linear BP} by these direct methods; see the right-side columns of Tables C.1-C.15 in Appendix C. The only reason was that not only MPCC, but also WDP, MDP and eMDP have combinatorial structures.
+We need to employ some relaxation technique to improve success efficiency in solving bilevel programs.